 This course can be taken as in either SPRING or FALL as a semester-long course or taken both semesters as a year-long course.

 The first hands-on experience exploring and combining design, science, engineering, craftsmanship, art, and presentation inside the new Spieker Center for the Arts, this course is an opportunity to think big.
 It will cover digital theatrical LED lighting, live sound, production organization and management, set design, tools, construction, scenic painting, costume and prop design.
 Each student will be encouraged to find his/her own areas of interest.
 Learn how to safely use the diverse technology and tools of our new theater to take student projects from concept to completion.
 Students can also learn from working live events, concerts, dance, or theater.
 We will focus on collaboration, basic skill sets, and creativity.
 Watch a video overview of this course here.

 About Menlo Drama

-Menlo’s Upper School drama program includes courses in beginning and advanced drama in addition to producing full-length plays each fall, winter, and spring.
-Past productions have included Fiddler on the Roof, Avenue Q, The Miracle Worker, The Diary of Anne Frank, Little Shop of Horrors, and Urinetown.
+Menlo’s Upper School drama program includes courses in drama and musical theater in addition to producing full-length plays each fall, winter, and spring.
+Past productions have included Heathers, Twelfth Night, Cabaret, The Laramie Project, Fiddler on the Roof, The Miracle Worker, Urinetown, The Diary of Anne Frank, and Avenue Q.

-Steven Minning is the Upper School Drama Director.
-He has worked as a director and choreographer in New York and at theaters across the U.S. for productions such as Billy Elliot, The Lion King, Show Boat, The Will Rogers Follies, and Cirque du Soleil’s Dralion.
-He was the director/choreographer for major events such as the Coca-Cola Olympic reception in Atlanta and the 1994 World Cup opening ceremonies.
-He teaches Beginning and Advanced Acting and directs our three main stage productions.
+Steven Minning is the Creative Arts and Upper School Drama Director.
+He has worked as a director and choreographer in New York, and around the world.
+As an Associate Director he has staged the Broadway, National and International tours of Billy Elliot, The Lion King, Show Boat, The Will Rogers Follies, and Cirque du Soleil’s Dralion.
+He has directed and choreographed for major events such as State Farm National Agency Convention in Las Vegas, the Coca-Cola Olympic reception in Atlanta and the World Cup opening ceremonies.
+He teaches drama and musical Theatre.